 - To postpone a scheduled operation until the next time the computer is not in use (a screen saver is displayed or computer is locked), select the Run the backup only when the computer is idle check box.
-If you schedule validation, the check box will change to Run the validation only when the computer is idle. - If you want to wake up the sleeping/hibernating computer to perform the scheduled operation, select the Wake up the sleeping/hibernating computer check box. - If the computer is switched off when the scheduled time comes, the operation won't be performed.
+If you schedule validation, the check box will change to Run the validation only when the computer is idle. - If you want to wake up the sleeping/hibernating computer to perform the scheduled operation, select the Wake up the sleeping/hibernating computer check box. - When a backup takes a long time, it may be interrupted if the computer goes into sleep or hibernation mode.
+To eliminate this situation, select the Prevent the computer from going to sleep/hibernate check box.

+- If the computer is switched off when the scheduled time comes, the operation won't be performed.
 You can force the missed operation to run at the next system startup.
-To do so, select the Run at system startup check box.

-- Additionally, you can set a time delay to start backup after the system startup.
-For example, to start backup 20 minutes after system startup, type 20 in the appropriate box. - If you schedule a backup to a USB flash drive or validation of a backup that is located on a USB flash drive, one more check box appears: Run when the current destination device is attached.
-Selecting the check box will let you perform a missed operation when the USB flash drive is attached if it was disconnected at the scheduled time. - If you want to regularly back up data located on a removable media (for example USB flash drive) or remote storage (for example network folder or NAS), we recommend that you select the Run when the current source device is attached check box.
-This is useful because an external storage device may be often unavailable at the scheduled moment of backup.
-In that case, if the check box is selected, the missed backup operation will start when the device is connected or attached.
+To do so, select the Run missed operations at the system startup with delay (in minutes) check box.
+Additionally, you can set a time delay to start backup after the system startup.
+For example, to start backup 20 minutes after system startup, type 20 in the appropriate box. - If you schedule a backup to a USB flash drive or validation of a backup that is located on a USB flash drive, one more check box appears: When an external device is connected.
+Selecting the check box will let you perform a missed operation when the USB flash drive is attached if it was disconnected at the scheduled time.

-4.3.1.1 Daily execution parameters
+4.6.1.1 Daily execution parameters